haberdashPI/vscode-master-key/notes.md

   - key suggestions

 - IMPROVEMENT: show escape/function key row in the visual key doc

+write code to convert the toml file to a markdown of organized tables of keybindings and provide a command that opens the Markdown preview of this file

 DOCUMENTATION: in documenting macro playback note the limitations of recording the keyboard (e.g. that it only records inserts; any modifiers are espected to be commands